what causes AttributeError?

 the test passes

-• I another statement to test_attribute_error.py
+• I add another statement to test_attribute_error.py

 7 def test_attribute_error_w_variables(self):